sepehrsaryazdi/camera_2d_lidar_calibration/README.md

 <img src="readme_pictures/lidar_2d_selection_zoom_out.png" height="400">
 </p>

-To correspond the 2D LiDAR points with the camera frame, an interface will similarly appear with instructions on selecting lines that correspond to the edges of the wall.
-This interface works similarly to the previous interface.
+After selecting the 2D LiDAR scans, another interface will appear to correspond the 2D LiDAR points with the camera frame for each ROS bag.
+This interface will contain the relevant instructions on selecting lines that correspond to the edges of the wall, and work similarly to the previous interface.

 <p align="center">
 <img src="readme_pictures/wall_edge_menu.png" height="400">